-The built-in bunk beds at the beach house are complete (!!) and I’m excited to share with you guys how we created them.
+Our DIY wall-to-wall bunk beds at the beach house are complete (!!) and I’m excited to share with you guys how we built them.
 Although, it should be noted that my excitement pales in comparison to our kids’ when they saw the much-talked-about bunks finally become a reality.

 And if I’m being totally honest, I was a little nervous about this project.
 This was our first time building bunk beds, which felt significantly more high stakes than, say, building a bookcase or a table.
 This is a bed that literally FLOATS IN THE AIR so one person can sleep ON TOP OF ANOTHER PERSON (or the occasional chihuahua).